-Early records show the existence of Icelandic Horses in Australia as early as 1863 but not much else is known of any other purebred imports into Australia until the mid 1990’s.
+Records show the existence of Icelandic Horses in Australia as early as 1863 but not much else is known of any other purebred imports into Australia until the mid 1990’s.
 It was then that 8 fillies and a colt were brought out from Denmark.
-After 2000, several horses where imported from New Zealand to start small breeding herds.
+After 2000, several horses were imported from New Zealand to start small breeding herds.
 Imports of breeding horses from Iceland, Germany and USA/Canada followed.

 In the autumn of 1862 four Icelandic horses started one of the longest journeys ever undertaken by members of the breed.
 The horses were taken onto the Venus, belonging to the Mersey Shipping Company in Liverpool, which set sail on the 30th of October, heavily loaded with all sorts of goods and commodities.
 They sailed south and 39 days later the ship crossed the equator.
 Then it set course for South America, before turning east across the Atlantic past the Cape of Good Hope, and onwards across the Indian Ocean.